CitizensFoundation/policy-synth/agents/docs/src/agents/basePairwiseRanking.md

 # BasePairwiseRankingsProcessor

-The `BasePairwiseRankingsProcessor` class is an abstract class that extends the `BaseProcessor` class.
+The `BasePairwiseRankingsProcessor` class is an abstract class that extends the `BaseProlemSolvingAgent` class.
 It is designed to handle the ranking of items using the Elo rating system in a pairwise comparison manner.

 ## Properties